 In the Biblical culture gods exist, and gods have personal and concrete names such as Ba’al and Ashtarte in the Canaanite culture, and YHVH in the Israelite culture.
 The Bible demands of the people Israel to be loyal to YHVH among the many gods demanding loyalty.
 The Bible demands not faith or belief in a theological (orthodox) sense but loyalty in a psychological (orthoprax) sense – and, such loyalty will express itself in behavior and a certain way of life.
 Loyalty to Ba’al will necessarily express itself in a fertility cult in which the essence of religion is ritual practice, whereas loyalty to YHVH will express itself in a life of obedience to the moral will of YHVH in which the essence of religion is morality and not ritual.

 The great revolution of the Torah and Hebrew Bible then is not monotheism, but the way in which God is conceived not only as a God of creation who is powerful – but, most importantly, as a moral God of revelation and redemption who demands morality.
 The story of the burning bush is a story of revelation – revelation of the very name of God (YHVH) to Moses.
 The essence of the name of God (YHVH) is that God demands morality, as expressed in Psalm 23 – “the Lord (YHVH) is my shepherd…He restores my soul, He leads me in paths of righteousness for the sake of His name” (Psalm 23, 1-3).
-This is the essence of the revelation to Moses at the burning bush (that God demands morality) where God first reveals God’s nature as a God of history and redemption as opposed to a power of nature – “Thus shall you say to the children of Israel, the Lord (YHVH) God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you; this is My name for ever…I have surely visited you, and seen that which is done to you in Egypt” (Exodus 3, 15-16).
+This is the essence of the revelation to Moses at the burning bush (that God demands morality) where God first reveals God’s nature as a God of history and redemption as opposed to a power of nature (as in the pagan conception in which gods were conceived as powers of nature) – “Thus shall you say to the children of Israel, the Lord (YHVH) God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you; this is My name for ever…I have surely visited you, and seen that which is done to you in Egypt” (Exodus 3, 15-16).
 God, in the verse here, is depicted as having seen the oppression and persecution that the people Israel have suffered in Egypt, and the mentioning that YHVH is the name of God in the verse signifies God’s moral opposition to such oppression and persecution.

 Regarding the verse (Exodus 3, 14) mistranslated as “I am who I am” – the phrase “I am” is from the same root letters as the very name of God (YHVH).
 By the way, it is not known today how the name YHVH was pronounced.
 The term Jehovah is a Christian term that is a mispronunciation of the name, and according to historians the name was pronounced Yahweh.